| As a have mentioned before, I was once a chef, and for a while I worked in an Italian restaurant. I intend to show you how

 Simmer for a couple of minutes whisking like mad.

 Q. I cant be bothered to make white sauce do I have to.
-A. Making

 it the above way gives a certain amount of satisfaction, and a little more flavour to your lasagne, but I havent got a problem